karrioapi/karrio/docs/api-guides/index.md

 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted).

-Codes in the 5xx range indicate an error with Purplship's servers.
+Codes in the 5xx range indicate an error with purplship's servers.

 | HTTP STATUS CODE SUMMARY     |                                                                                                  |
 | ---------------------------: |:------------------------------------------------------------------------------------------------ |